conversence/idealoom/doc/tech_stack.rst

 ------------
 Fabric_
   Used as main orchestrator of the build.
-To see available commands, type fab list for the assembl virtualenv
+To see available commands, type fab list for the IdeaLoom virtualenv

 Pip_
   Used for python package management